KAPA RNA HyperPrep Kits with RiboErase (HMR)

-KAPA Single-Indexed Adapters are recommended for use with the KAPA RNA HyperPrep Kit with RiboErase (HMR).
-However, this workflow is also compatible with other full-length adapter designs wherein both the sequencing and cluster generation sequences are added during the ligation step, such as those routinely used in Illumina TruSeq, Roche SeqCap EZ, Agilent SureSelect XT2, and other similar library construction workflows.
+KAPA Dual-Indexed and Single-Indexed Adapters are recommended for use with KAPA RNA HyperPrep Kits.
+This workflow is also compatible with other full-length adapter designs wherein both the sequencing and cluster generation sequences are added during the ligation step, such as those routinely used in SeqCap EZ, Illumina TruSeq, Agilent SureSelect XT2, and other similar library construction workflows.
 Custom adapters that are of similar design and are compatible with “TA-ligation” of dsDNA may also be used, remembering that custom adapter designs may impact library construction efficiency.
 Truncated adapter designs, where cluster generation sequences are added during amplification instead of ligation, may require modified post-ligation cleanup conditions.
 For assistance with adapter compatibility, please visit kapabiosystems.com/support.

-Please refer to the KAPA Single-Indexed Adapter Technical Data Sheet (include link) for information about barcode sequences, pooling, kit configurations, formulation, and dilution for different KAPA DNA and RNA library preparation kits and inputs.
+Please refer to the KAPA Single-Indexed and Dual-Indexed Adapter Technical Data Sheet for information about barcode sequences, pooling, kit configurations, formulation, and dilution for different KAPA DNA and RNA library preparation kits and inputs.

 Purified, adapter-ligated cDNA can be stored at 4°C for one week or at -20°C for at least one month, before amplification and/or sequencing.
 To avoid degradation, always store DNA in a buffered solution (10 mM Tris-HCl, pH 8.0) and minimize the number of freeze-thaw cycles.